hansgundlach/Hans_Net/README.md

 # Java_Neural_Net
 My own implementation of a basic neural net in java.
 Currently contains one file.
 Independent.java does not use matrix class.
-HansNet does use seperate matrix class.
+Neural_Net.java does use seperate matrix class.
 Private Version has a seperate matrix class to compact code.